Who is eligible?

 A faculty member who supervises, oversees, or assigns research projects may submit a letter of reference in PDF format to email@example.com.
 The letter should include the faculty member name, department, email, the title of the project, name of the student, the course name and number, and when the course was taught.
 The faculty member will comment on the content and quality of the work, including the appropriate and thorough use of research materials.

-The librarian statement will address the student’s use of library services, print and/or electronic collections and other resources, and how the student's engagement with these resources has contributed to an exceptional research project.
+The library statement will address the student’s use of library services, print and/or electronic collections and other resources, and how the student's engagement with these resources has contributed to an exceptional research project.

 The person who knows the most about my research is not the course instructor, but a teaching assistant.
 Must the support letter come from the instructor in charge of the course?